 Gears Super Building Set (you can find them here)

 Now, I’m not saying they will get all of these for Christmas, but these are just some ideas I liked.
 I also like to have ideas for family when they ask what they should send to the kids for holidays and birthdays, so making a list of ideas as you come across them makes it easier.

-I will also let our family know that we would prefer non-toy gifts this Christmas, and of course share the below list of suggestions with them!
+I will also let our family know that we would prefer non-toy gifts this Christmas and for birthdays this year, and of course share the below list of suggestions with them!

 Now, let’s get to the good stuff.
 The list of non-toy gift ideas that you should save for holidays and birthdays and send to your family members when they ask what to get!
 I’ve done a lot of research, brainstormed ideas with my idea-man (Chris, my husband), and compiled this list in the hopes that it can help you have less useless toys in your house too.
 Let’s focus more on experiences, using our minds and imaginations, and saving our money from junk that just clutters our homes and makes us crazy for no reason.

 The Ultimate List of Non-Toy Gift Ideas for Kids of all Ages